User Experience: How to Improve Website Scannability

 Popular Scanning Patterns

-The vital thing which interface designer has to consider is eye-scanning patterns that show how users interact with a webpage in the first seconds.
-When you understand HOW people scan the page or screen, you may prioritize the content and put WHAT users need into the most visible zones.
+The vital thing an interface designer has to consider is eye-tracking patterns that show how users interact with a webpage in the first few seconds.
+When you understand HOW people scan a page or screen, you can prioritize the content and place WHAT users need in the most visible zones.
 This domain of user research is supported by Nielsen Norman Group and provides designers and usability specialists with a better understanding of user behavior and interactions.

-Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
+Different experiments collecting user eye-tracking data have shown that visitors typically follow several typical paths as they scan the website.

-Z-Pattern is quite typical for the web pages with the uniform presentation of information and weak visual hierarchy.
+Z-Pattern is quite typical for web pages with a uniform presentation of information and a weak visual hierarchy.

-Another scheme features a zig-zag pattern typical for pages with visually divided content blocks.
-Again, the reader’s eyes go left to right starting from the upper left corner and moving across all the page to the upper right corner scanning the information in this initial zone of interaction.
+Another scheme features a zig-zag pattern typical of pages with visually divided content blocks.
+Again, the reader’s eyes go left to right, starting from the upper left corner and moving across the page to the upper right corner, scanning the information in this initial zone of interaction.

-• Finally, users scan the content’s left side in a vertical movement.
+- Finally, users scan the content from left to right in a vertical motion.
 Sometimes this is a fairly slow and systematic scan that appears as a solid stripe on an eye-tracking heatmap.
-Other times users move faster, creating a spottier heatmap.
+Other times, users move faster, creating a spottier heatmap.
 This last element forms the F’s stem.

 Tips on Improving Scannability